nkdAgility/Agile-Delivery-Kit-for-Software-Organisations/src/introduction.md

 # Overview of Content

-- [Engaging with Customers](/Engaging-with-Customers.md) - Including a presales agile mindset is imperative to enabling business agility.
+- [Engaging with Customers](/Engaging-with-Customers.md) - Including a pre-sales agile mindset is imperative to enabling business agility.
 - [One Engineering System](/One-Engineering-System-%2D-1ES-\(Tools\)) - We want our teams to focus on the business problem, and not on getting used to a new set of tools.
 1ES provides a single recommended toolset that provides a DevOps orchestration layer that includes Work Items, Code Repositories, Build / Release.
 - [Learning & Development](/Learning-&-Development.md) - What should I focus on learning to increase my agile mindset.
 - [Core Practices](/Core-Practices) - These practices are key to our ways of working are part of the alignment across the organisation.